pywr/pywr/docs/manual/custom_components/parameters.md

 !!!info "Parameter class name"
     Make sure to always use a parameter name that explains what the component does and always use the [CamelCase](https://en.wikipedia.org/wiki/Camel_case) notation to name classes.
-The class name should ends with the "Parameter" suffix to highlight this is a parameter, although this is not mandatory for the code to work.
+The class name should end with the "Parameter" suffix to highlight this is a parameter, although this is not mandatory for the code to work.

 !!!info "Parent class"